ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 are encrypted using different keys.
 INITIAL frames are encrypted using "fixed" keys derived from the QUIC version and public packet information (Connection ID).
 CRYPTO frames are encrypted using TLS handshake secrets.
-Once TLS completes, QUIC uses the resultant traffic secrets to for the QUIC connection to protect the rest of the streams.
+Once TLS completes, QUIC uses the resultant traffic secrets to protect the rest of the streams.
 QUIC supports 0-RTT (early) data using previously negotiated connection secrets.
-Early data is sent in 0-RTT packets, which may be included in the same datagram as the Initial and Handshake packets.
+(AF: please confirm the following changes are correct.)
+Early data is sent in 0-RTT packets, which may be included in the same datagram as the INITIAL and CRYPTO frames.

 ### Security Features